AlexandruC5/PalmGine-3D/docs/README.md

 * It has the option to modify the pitch of the clip.
 * If the clip is a 2D track it lets you choose the PAN of the audio.

+### Audio Reverb Zone
+* This GameObject component allows you to create a zone (cube or sphere depending on users preference) that will affect the reverberation of the AudioSources that are inside it.

 ## Demo Video

 ## Links